Sun arrests pile pressure on Murdoch media empire

 "The Sun is a bigger proposition than the News of the World.
 It makes more money.
 It has more clout and it's six days a week," he added.

-Gaber said possible payments to police or other officials may be covered by a public interest defense that was not available in the News of the World hacking case.
+Gaber said possible payments to police or other officials may be covered by a public interest defence that was not available in the News of the World hacking case.

 "I think there's more of a debate to be had.
 It's less black and white," he said.